 Sarah Windrum, Chair of Coventry and Warwickshire Local Enterprise Partnership (CWLEP), highlighted the link-up between the three sectors and the creative industry in the area at the ‘Meet the Buyer: The Creative Boom’ event in Coventry, which attracted over 100 businesses from across the city.

-The Meet the Buyer event is part of the Coventry Creative Growth & Cultural Tourism Recovery Programme, which is funded by the Government’s UK Community Renewal Fund through the West Midlands Combined Authority.
+The Meet the Buyer event, which took place on 15 June at the Belgrade Theatre, is part of the Coventry Creative Growth & Cultural Tourism Recovery Programme and is funded by the Government’s UK Community Renewal Fund through the West Midlands Combined Authority.

-Sarah said the digital and creative sector had been worth £1.1 billion to Coventry and Warwickshire pre-Covid and it was still an integral part of the area’s economy,
+Sarah Windrum, who champions the development of creative businesses and freelancers in the region, said the digital and creative sector had been worth £1.1 billion to Coventry and Warwickshire pre-Covid and it was still an integral part of the area’s economy:

 “Construction, automotive and transport are not often associated with the creative industry but they have a huge role to play,” she said.